 Another scream followed.
 Again, I was acutely aware of exactly who's it was.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GeekScribeWrite a Review